What are Addictions?

 • They experience cravings.

-• They devote a significant part of their time to activities related to obtaining the substance (e.g., travelling long distances), consuming the substance, or recovering from the effects of the substance.
+• They devote a significant part of their time to activities related to obtain the substance (e.g., travelling long distances) to use it or recover from its effects.

 • They prioritise their consumption over social, work-related or leisure activities.